Dog Bites in Arizona

-If you were bit by a dog in Yuma, contact the dog bite attorneys at ELG today for reliable legal aid.
+If you were bit by a dog, contact the experienced dog bite attorneys at ELG today for reliable legal aid.

 Every year, roughly around 5 million people in the United States suffer from injuries caused by a dog bite.
 Around 800,000 dog bite victims seek medical attention each year.
 Half of those who seek medical attention are children, and the most likely age group to be bitten by a dog are young children between the ages of five and nine.